Written by Kristin Rearden, clinical professor of science, technology, engineering and math (STEM) / science education

 Stewart Waters, associate professor of social science education, is the recipient of the 2020-2021 Harvey Professorship.

 Judson Laughter, associate professor of English education, was the recipient of the 2019-2020 Harvey Professorship.
 In describing the impact of this award on his work in teacher education, Professor Laughter said, “The Harvey Professorship allowed me to accomplish several professional goals.
 I was able to provide some necessary equipment to our interns as they pivoted to online learning environments.
 I was also able to develop my own leadership skills through an extensive professional development program; this opportunity will assist in continued growth and effectiveness with my engaged teacher preparation team.”

 2018 – 2019

-Lynn Hodge, assistant department head, research and engagement; professor of math education; and director of the Center for Enhancing Education in Mathematics and Sciences, was the recipient of the Harvey Professorship in 2018-19.
+Lynn Hodge, department head; professor of math education; and director of the Center for Enhancing Education in Mathematics and Sciences, was the recipient of the Harvey Professorship in 2018-19.
 In describing the impact of this award on her work in teacher education, she noted that the funding provided unique opportunities to enhance her scholarship and teaching.
 “I was able to attend two of the preeminent educational research conferences in my field,” stated Hodge.
 These international conferences were the meetings of the International Group for the Psychology of Mathematics Education at University of Umea in Sweden and the University of Pretoria in South Africa.